 Sci-Fi Films of the ’60s

-This is a list of science fiction films of the 1960s, with some reviews of my own.
+This is a list of science fiction movies of the 1960s, with some reviews of my own.
 Once again, I’m interested in the ideas about science and space, and about how people might be in the future, in other places, in strange situations.

 The gap in quality between the worst and the best is very wide.
 Mostly they have nothing to show for popular scientific ideas, and nothing beyond the common social ideas of their times.
 With a few notable exceptions, they are mostly very very bad movies, with little to recommend them even as Saturday night teen entertainment.
-But there were a few brilliant moments.
+But there were a few brilliant, watershed moments.

 |+||good but flawed|